aireuhl/i_e/analysis.md

 - template: full-width-media-element
   block: media-1
   image: "/uploads/2018/12/09/Screen Shot 2018-12-08 at 10.36.11 PM.png"
+  caption: Muscogee Treaty, or A Treaty of Peace and Friendship with the Creeks, 1790
 - template: 1-column-text
   block: one-column-1
 - template: detail-content